Affiliate Disclosure: Some links in this post are affiliate links. We may earn a small commission at no extra cost to you. Thanks for your support!

 Every few days, I found myself returning to the popular food street to try some new foods.
 My apartment was down the street from the market, and I was in KL for over a month, so it was convenient.

-If you’re visiting Kuala Lumpur in a group and most of you cannot decide what you’d like to eat in the evening, visiting the Jalan Alor Food Street is a great idea.
-There’s something here for everyone.
+If you’re visiting Kuala Lumpur in a group and you’re all unsure what to eat in the evening, visiting the Jalan Alor Food Street is a great idea.

 beef ramen noodle dish served with plenty of flavourful herbs